-Recognition of expenses on rehabilitation of the banking sector and the economy

-Key audit matter

-How the matter was addressed in our audit

-Refer to Note 10 to the consolidated financial statements.
+Recognition of expenses on a economy rehabilitation of the banking sector and the Key audit matter How the matter was addressed in our audit Refer to Note 10 to the consolidated financial statements.

-As part of its activity to ensure stability of the financial system and the economy of Kazakhstan, the National Bank implements a number of programs aimed at providing financial support to the second-tier banks and programs to support the economy as a result of the outbreak of the coronavirus in 2020.
+As part of its activity to ensure stability of the financial system and the economy of Kazakhstan, the National Bank implements a number of programs aimed at providing financial support to the second-tier banks and programs to support the economy.

-We paid particular attention to these matters due to the significance of these transactions, and also due to judgement involved in accounting for such transactions and the use of estimates and underlying assumptions in determining their fair value on initial recognition.
+We focused on these matters due the to significance of these transactions, and also due to involved judgement accounting for such transactions and the use of estimates and underlying assumptions in determining the fair value on initial recognition of the respective financial instruments.